TirtheshJani/testapp/README.md

 - `min_weight` / `max_weight` – filter by weight in kilograms

 The endpoint returns a JSON object containing the matched athletes ordered by overall rating.

+## Frontend Development

+See `frontend/README.md` for running the React development server.